 “But Peggy was in love with Captain America, so she must be straight!”

-Bisexuality is alive and well in Peggy Carter and don’t even try and tell me otherwise.
+Bisexuality is alive and well in Peggy Carter and doesn’t even try and tell me otherwise.

 In conclusion, I am bitter and frustrated.
-Hayley Atwell (actress who plays Peggy) has voiced her support for LGBTQ+ people on several occasions.
-Both she and Lyndsy Fonseca (actress who plays Angie) have said they would be totally down with Cartinelli being canon.
+Hayley Atwell (the actress who plays Peggy) has voiced her support for LGBTQ+ people on several occasions.
+Both she and Lyndsy Fonseca (the actress who plays Angie) have said they would be totally down with Cartinelli being canon.
 We do know that Angie is supposed to be in one scene in episode nine (of ten).
 Before you get too excited, Peggy is unconscious and has a musical dream featuring Angie (gay dream?) where Angie supposedly says things that Peggy cannot say to herself (that’s she’s in love with Angie and she has to move back to New York ASAP to be with her).
-Even if this is the gay dream all us fans are hoping for, the writers are not forgiven for all the queer baiting and the damage done unto my poor, gay heart this season.
+Even if this is the gay dream all us fans are hoping for, the writers are not forgiven for all the queerbaiting and the damage done unto my poor, gay heart this season.